GDSC-NITH/Cookbook-2-Hacktoberfest/Web-development/Reactjs/Hooks.md

 Hooks are the new feature introduced in the React 16.8 version.
 It allows us to use state and other React features without writing a class.
 Hooks are the functions which "hook into" React state and lifecycle features from function components.
 It does not work inside classes.

-Hooks are backward-compatible, which means it does not contain any breaking changes.
+Hooks are backward-compatible, which means they does not contain any breaking changes.
 Also, it does not replace our knowledge of React concepts.

 ## **Using of Hooks**